Muzeon Park of Arts: Vera Mukhina

-Vera Mukhina was a 20th-century artist and the most famous female sculptor from the Soviet Union.
-Many know her as the artist behind “Worker and Kolkhoz Woman,” one of the century's most enduring symbols, but her creative path was much more complex than that.
-Mukhina herself was a complicated person: a semi-official sculptor and believer in the “new religion” (i.e. of the revolution), as well as a subtle artist who parted with illusions early on; a frosty maiden with expressionless eyes as well as a fragile woman who lived a dramatic life.
+Vera Mukhina was a 20th-century artist and highly-acclaimed female sculptor from the Soviet Union.
+Many know her as the artist behind “Worker and Kolkhoz Woman,” one of the country's most enduring symbols.
+Mukhina herself was a complicated person: a semi-official sculptor and believer in the “new religion” (i.e. of the revolution), as well as a subtle artist who parted with illusions early on.

-Mukhina's connections theater found expression in the fine arts.
-Thus, We demand peace!
+Mukhina's connections to the theater found expression in the fine arts.
+We demand peace!
 (1950), inspired by the conflict between North and South Korea, looks like a mise-en-scène: a masculine Russian soldier, dark-skinned youth with clenched fists, blind man, and a Korean mother holding a baby walk across the banners of a defeated army into a bright future behind a woman releasing a dove.
 Every contemporary cliché is here; Mukhina's intention was to make a propagandistic sculpture.

-Art historian Mikhail Alpatov has called the work cold and contrived, arguing that the artist “couldn’t communicate the idea of fighting for peace in the language of art, which would have allowed her express herself through her work.”
-Today, however, the sculpture is valuable for a different reason; it's an example of exuberant, semi-official art and an important monument to the era that produced it.
-Also of interest is the technique Mukhina used, electroplating, which reduced the statue's weight, making it easier to transport between cities and countries.
+Art historian Mikhail Alpatov has called the work cold and contrived, arguing that the artist, “couldn’t communicate the idea of fighting for peace in the language of art, which would have allowed her express herself through her work.”
+Today, however, the sculpture is valuable for a different reason; it is an example of exuberant, semi-official art and an important monument to the era that produced it.
+Mukhina's ingenuitive use electroplating reduced the statue's weight to enable transporting it between cities and countries.